deachne/WL8-Indicator-Builder/README.md

 - `npm run chroma`: Start the ChromaDB server
 - `npm run chroma:import`: Start the ChromaDB server and import documentation
 - `npm run import-chroma`: Import documentation into ChromaDB (requires the ChromaDB server to be running)
+- `npm run test-api-keys`: Test connections to OpenAI and Anthropic APIs

 ## Project Structure